-The affirmative vote of the holders of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote on the matter is necessary to ratify the selection of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
-Abstentions are treated as shares of Common Stock present in person or represented by proxy and entitled to vote and therefore, will have the effect of a vote "against" the ratification of Farber Hass Hurley LLP as our independent registered public accounting firm.
-Broker non-votes will have no effect on the outcome of the vote.
+Ratification of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 will require the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting on this matter.
+Abstentions will have the same effect as a vote "against" the ratification of Farber Hass Hurley LLP as our independent registered public accounting firm.

-The Board of Directors, on behalf of the audit committee, recommends that stockholders vote "FOR" the ratification of the selection of Farber Hass Hurley LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016.
+The Board of Directors, on behalf of the audit committee, recommends that stockholders vote "FOR" the ratification of the selection of Farber Hass Hurley LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.